vi/dive/README.md

-          -n --signals          Transfer all signals from dive -w --no-wait          Don't fork and wait for exit code --                    prepend this to each command line ('--' is mandatory) Note that the program being started using "--" with '-e' option should be as secure as suid programs, unless additional options like -E, -M, -O, -H or -A are in use.
+          -n --signals          Transfer all signals from dive -w --no-wait          Don't fork and wait for exit code --                    prepend this to each command line ('--' is mandatory) Note that the program being started using "--" with '-e' or '-u' or '-P' options should be as secure as suid programs, unless additional options like -E, -M, -O, -H or -A are in use.

 $ dive